How to Stop Your Teens From Sneaking Out

 9. Implement consequences

-If you have caught them in the act, take away their car keys (if they drive) or cut them off their allowance.
-It’ll be much less tempting to sneak out if they don’t have a way to get around or if they have no money to spend.
+If you have caught them in the act, take away their phone, iPad, or gaming console or cut them off their allowance.
+It’ll be much less tempting to sneak out if they have no money to spend.
 Don’t just threaten to do it.
 You must actually follow through.
 If you don’t, the behaviour will likely continue.
 Your teen needs to know you mean business.